tylermelan/rails_hiring_test/README.md

 ## The application structure

 The application is a Rails 7.1.3.4 application using Ruby 3.3.0.
-Tailwind CSS is used to style the application, and is included in the procfile. `./bin/dev` should get you up and running after you install the dependancies.
+Tailwind CSS is used to style the application, and is included in the procfile. `./bin/dev` should get you up and running after you install the dependencies.

 We have provided you with a number of models: